-Learn about dispensary technology, particular point of sale providers.
+Learn about dispensary technology, particularly dispensary point of sale providers.
 Being able to say you've used or understand the basic flow of dispensary POS softwares may help your chances of getting the gig.
-Get started by watching a demo of Flowhub.

 Cannabis isn’t an easy industry to get into, but if you have a passion for the plant and a desire to join this rocketship, it’s worth the effort.